Dilithion: A Post-Quantum Cryptocurrency

 Halving

-Reduction of block reward by 50%, occurs every 210,000 blocks (~1.6 years for Dilithion).
+Reduction of block reward by 50%.
+Occurs every 210,000 blocks for DIL (~1.6 years) and every 1,050,000 blocks for DilV (~1.5 years).

 Lattice Cryptography